guillaumeteillet/create-your-own-facebook-messenger-bot-platform-ec2-aws/README.md

 ```bash
 curl -i -H "Content-Type: application/json" -X POST -d "{\"verifyToken\": \"YOUR VERIFY TOKEN\", \"token\": \"YOUR PAGE ACCESS TOKEN\"}" https://www.youdomainname.fr:55555/token
 ```
-Of course, you should replace YOUR VERIFY TOKEN and YOUR PAGE ACCESS TOKEN by your own value (pageToken and verifyToken in the index.js)
+Of course, you should replace YOUR VERIFY TOKEN and YOUR PAGE ACCESS TOKEN by your own values (pageToken and verifyToken in the index.js)

 The answer of the server should be something like this :